AdamWilsonLab/postfire/README.md

 # Workshop objectives

-1.
-2. Introduce participants to methods for quantifying post-fire recovery using satellite data
+1. Introduce participants to methods for quantifying post-fire recovery using satellite data
-2.
+2. Provide a worked example of using LANDSAT data and covariates to quantify variability in post-fire recovery over the Cape Peninsula of South Africa

 ## Day 1